dralshehri/epiweeks/docs/index.rst

 --------

-Epidemiological weeks, commonly referred to as "epi weeks", are simply a standardized method of counting weeks to allow for the comparison of reported public health data.
-Epidemiological weeks are used by the CDC, WHO, and many other health organizations.
+Epidemiological weeks, commonly referred to as "epi weeks", are simply a standardized method of counting weeks as a period of time to group epidemiological events.
+That allows the comparison of reported events for a given year or period of a year, with that of previous years.
+It also facilitates the comparison between countries.

 The CDC defines epidemiological week (known as `MMWR week`_) as seven days beginning with Sunday and ending with Saturday.
 The ISO defines epidemiological